emqx/cloud-docs/en_US/billing/overview.md

 For those who do not have a credit card or choose other payment methods, Available Credits is the balance for the prepiad payment.

-- The bill is isseud monthly.
+- The bill is issued monthly.
 You can check the details in the Bills page.
 - The tax of the bills will be calculated according the information of you submit to the sales.
 - If the Available Credits is insufficient for the coming bill, the system will deduct all the remain Available Credits.
 The sales may contact you for further affairs.

 ## Add or Update a Payment Method

 See [Billing Information](./billing_information.md) for more details.

-## Cost Visualiztion
+## Cost Visualization

 ### Date-to-Month Usage Chart